 In January 2010, Baby TALK used seed money to support the organization’s mission – to positively impact child development and nurture healthy parent-child relationships during the critical early years – through applied research.
 Building a research component into Baby TALK’s mission was to ensure the organization met all requirements as an evidence-based early childhood intervention model.

 In April 2014, Baby TALK, in collaboration with the American Institute for Research, has begun conducting a randomized control trial examining the implementation of the Baby TALK model with at-risk English and Spanish-speaking families with young children in Illinois.
 Using 120 families, the study will examine parent and child outcomes in the areas of parent engagement, parenting stress, and child cognitive and pre-literacy skills.

 Click here for details

-In 2015, we launched the Baby TALK Newborn Encounter Randomized Control Trial.
+In 2015, Baby TALK conducted a Newborn Encounter Randomized Control Trial.
 The study was designed to examine rigorously the differences in outcomes across parental competence, parental stress, and community connectedness based on whether the Newborn Encounter was administered to new mothers or not.
-The aim of this study is to provide preliminary rigorous evidence of the positive parental outcomes associated with Baby TALK’s Newborn Encounter protocol and this is done through randomly assigning new mothers to receive the Newborn Encounter.
-This efficacy study involves 150 mothers and their newborns will set the foundation for larger scale randomized control trials examining outcomes associated with this tool in the future.
-Findings will be available in February 2016.
+The aim of this study was to provide preliminary rigorous evidence of the positive parental outcomes associated with Baby TALK’s Newborn Encounter protocol and this was done through randomly assigning new mothers to receive the Newborn Encounter.
+This efficacy study involved 150 mothers and their newborns and set the foundation for a larger scale randomized control trial examining outcomes associated with this tool in the future.

 Baby TALK Findings